 Let me start over…I drove my daughter and her friend to the Warped Tour yesterday and then spent 10 hours on my own navigating a massive concert venue with six stages (loved it!).
 The Warped tour is one of those concerts that if you mention it to someone you either get eyes wide open excitement, or one of those blank stares in which their head slowly tilts to one side.
 Hardcore fans go to Warped and folks often travel pretty far to get to a show.
 Warped brings together bands like Vanna and Echosmith (Two that I went to see).
 It also brings together fans in skinny jeans and those that wear jeans that cover little that they really should have just bean left home(it was too hot for my skinny jeans).
 You have folks in plaid, and folks in black.
 It is a neat eclectic mix.
 Everyone has fun together.
 Everyone goes home happy.
 For the type of all day concert it is, I have never seen fewer fights (zero), fewer drunken idiots (zero), or less drug use (zero).
 What seems like a scary place to be (why is it called Warped anyway?), is a pretty cool community of folks coming together for one reason–their passion for music.
 They just do it differently than most.

 The session topics are different, that is why you should attend.
 The sessions that are offered are unlike any other conference that I attend, unless I use my time machine (I don’t have a time machine).
-The topics of many of the sessions at the very first Edcamps are just becoming part of the conversation in mainstream ed-circles in 2014.
+The session’s topics at many of the very first Edcamps are just becoming part of the conversation in mainstream ed-circles in 2014.
 The topics of the sessions in 2014′s Edcamps will just start to be mainstream 4-6 years from now.
 You will meet people who are doing things that NO ONE ELSE IS DOING ANYWHERE.

 The organization is different.
 You have no idea what to expect when you enter.
 When people walk in they decide whether or not they want to organize a session based on who else shows up (if it is a twitter strong audience, no sessions on twitter), based on what the attendees request (if someone shows up wanting to learn about twitter there’s a session on twitter), and based on what occurs spontaneously (you can skip all morning sessions and have that conversation in the hallway with your twitter idol).
 When you attend a session it is considered an insult to stay in it if you are not getting what you need from it.
 People support you getting up and walking into another session.
 Sessions are not stand and deliver, they tend to be more conversational.
 You’ll find many rooms with chairs in circles rather than rows.
 There are sessions with three people, and some with fifty people.
 It does not matter how many people attend, I have always found the sessions with the fewest attendees to be the most intimidating at the start, but the most awesome by the end.
 Yes, Edcamps do fuel extroverts, but it is totally ok and acceptable to just come, keep you mouth closed, sit back, and take it all in.